suddjian/bloggjian/content/blog/vote-app-0/index.md

 ## Motivation: Social Indecision

 At my house, we have a strange tradition of long, drawn-out indecision.
-Come game night, movie night, or any trivial group decision, we will sit and browse and debate the options for what feels like ages.
 Do we want to watch an action movie? horror? drama? comedy?
 Which one?
-After much deliberation, we eventually agree on something to do together.
+After ages of deliberation, we eventually agree on something to do together.
 Everyone involved acknowledges that no one really minds any of the options.
 But indecision reigns, regardless.
 It's all very silly.

-Putting it to a vote always feels overly beuraucratic.
-And besides, when there are many options the vote would likely be split.
-But I've learned a lot about alternative voting systems, and there's one that may be a good option for resolving these disputes.
+I've learned a lot about voting systems, and there's one that may be a good option for resolving these disputes (details down the page).
 But it's complicated to administer:
 You have to build a matrix of votes and do pairwise evaluation of each permutation of choices.
 Nobody wants to do that by hand.